Skip to main content

 • If a candidate hasn’t responded to the League’s questions on VOTE411.org, encourage them to do so through social media.

-• Post an image on Facebook or Instagram regarding why you’re going to be a poll worker or election observer this year.
+• Post an image on Facebook or Instagram regarding why you will be a poll worker or election observer this year.

 • Text your friends instructions on how they can register people to vote.